Patricia D. and M. Scot Kaufman

 While reviewing their estate plans, Jayne and Andy made the decision to support UM UCH with a simple provision in their will.
 By making a bequest, Jayne and Andy are able to leave a legacy to help ensure a healthier Harford County, while meeting their estate needs and goals.

 “Making a bequest to Upper Chesapeake was a simple decision and very easy to do.
 We are so glad we can make this gift and continue to help our community.”

 For more information on how you can make a planned or life-income gift, please contact The Foundation at (443) 643-3460 or firstname.lastname@example.org.

-Special events are a great way to showcase community partners and donors while supporting Upper Chesapeake Health’s mission to provide unparalleled healthcare to our community.
+Events are a great way to showcase community partners and donors while supporting UM UCH’s mission to provide unparalleled healthcare to our community.
 Upcoming Events